Accumulated distribution definition

 Treasury stock definition

-Treasury stock is the portion of a company’s shares that it keeps in its own treasury.
-The shares do not count towards the total amount of outstanding shares listed, and neither pay dividends nor carry voting rights (because a company cannot pay itself, or own itself).
+Treasury stock is the portion of a company’s shares that it keeps in reserve.
+In other words, the shares that are not available to the public and do not count towards the total amount of outstanding shares listed.

 When a market is making a clear, sustained move upwards or downwards, it is called a trend.
 Identifying the beginning and end of trends is a key part of market analysis.
 Trends can apply to individual assets, sectors, or even interest rates and bond yields.

 Trending shares definition